Proposals for programs to run in 2017 are due by Friday, April 1, 2016.

 *All study abroad programs must be financially self-supporting, which means all costs of the program are met by charging the students the necessary fee.
 The program must not be designed in such a way as to make it too expensive for students from a variety of economic situations.

+The subcommittee may request additional information to inform the review process.
+Faculty members will be notified within one month of the proposal deadline regarding the outcome of their proposal.
 Faculty members will be notified within one month of the proposal deadline regarding the outcome of their proposal.

-Sample syllabi and program schedules and general guidelines for program parameters are available to assist you in the proposal process.
+Sample syllabi, program schedules, and general guidelines for program parameters are available to assist you in the proposal process.
 Reviewing these documents prior to submitting your proposal may address some basic questions and provide examples of successful past proposals.